About Seasons Hospice

-Associate Medical Director: Michael Mesick, M.D., Edina Sports Health and Wellness
+Medical Director: Michael Mesick, M.D., Family Medicine, Hospice and Palliative Care Medicine

 Beverly Haynes is Executive Director of Seasons Hospice, a position she has held since July of 2009.
 Beverly has an intimate knowledge of Seasons Hospice, and in particular the unique needs of our hospice patients and families.
 She started with Seasons as an on-call nurse and was the first nurse to work at the hospice house when it opened in November of 1997.
 From there she went on to work as a Patient Care Coordinator, Performance Improvement Coordinator, and Clinical Director of Seasons Hospice.